What is a podiatrist?

 Are all podiatrists board certified?

 A majority of podiatrists are board certified.
 Certification is considered to be an earned credential for those podiatric physicians who have achieved certain levels of skill and ability based upon completion of specific advanced training and clinical experience and examination.
 The American Board of Podiatric Medicine (ABPM) is the certifying board for the specialty areas of podiatric orthopedics and primary podiatric medicine.
-The American Board of Podiatric Surgery (ABPS) is the certifying board for the specialty area of foot and ankle surgery.
+The American Board of Foot and Ankle Surgery (ABFAS) (ABFAS) is the certifying board for the specialty area of foot and ankle surgery.